 In 1995, IELTS was redesigned again, with three significant changes:

-We removed the thematic relationship between Reading and Writing tasks to avoid conflating reading and writing skills evaluation.
+We removed the thematic relationship between reading and writing tasks to avoid conflating reading and writing skills evaluations.

 Characteristics of IELTS